tralfaz/GUTS/README.md

      Tubular - Like Trails but body trails are made of translucent tubes.

-     Add - Adds new markers with each frame step.
+     Snakes - Adds new markers with each frame step.
 Produces something like Anime tentacle porn.
 Who doesn't like anime tentacle porn.

      Merge - Like Move, but body collisions merge masses.

+     Cloud - Like Move, but bodies are represented by dots, but the body count is multiplied by 100.

   Frame Rate: